torodean/TTCG/bin/README.md

   - `pandas` (for CSV processing)
   - `argparse`, `random`, `sys` (standard library)

+### `parse_image_files.py`
+- **Purpose**: Displays images from a specified folder one at a time with a transparent overlay image (`fire.png`) on top, allowing users to mark images as "needs fixed" by moving them to another folder.
+The images that need fixed are those which do not display correctly with the card name being at the top.
+- **Key Features**:
+  - Recursively loads all images (PNG, JPG, JPEG, GIF, BMP) from a source folder and its subfolders.
+  - Resizes each source image to match the overlay’s width while preserving aspect ratio, padding or cropping to match height.
+  - Composites the overlay image (`fire.png`) at its actual size on top using alpha compositing for proper transparency handling.
+  - Provides "Next" and "Needs Fixed" buttons: "Next" advances to the next image, "Needs Fixed" moves the current image to a designated folder.
+  - Includes error handling for missing files, no images found, and file movement issues.
+- **Usage**:
+  - Run the script with: `python image_viewer.py`.
+  - Source folder: `../images/units/` (relative to script location).
+  - Overlay image: `../images/card pngs/fire.png` (must have transparency).
+  - Destination folder for "needs fixed" images: `../images/needs_fixed/` (created if not present).
+- **Dependencies**:
+  - Python 3.x
+  - `Pillow` (for image processing, install with `pip install pillow`)
+  - `tkinter` (standard library, for GUI)

 ### `ttcg_tools.py`
 - **Purpose**: Provides a collection of shared utility functions and tools used across multiple TTCG-related scripts to streamline common tasks and ensure consistency.
 - **Key Features**: Centralizes reusable code for tasks such as data processing, file handling, and configuration management, reducing duplication across scripts.